Go Live with Lightning Experience

 Ideally, Lightning Experience meets the needs of everyone in your org.
-But just in case someone needs access to a feature or tool back in the classic interface, we provide the Switcher.
-By default, users enabled for Lightning Experience automatically get the Switcher.
-Which they can use to...wait for it...switch between Lightning Experience and Salesforce Classic whenever they need.
+But just in case someone needs to access a feature or tool that’s in the classic interface, we provide the Switcher.
+All users who have access to Lightning Experience automatically get the Switcher.
+Which they can use to...wait for it...switch between Lightning Experience and Salesforce Classic anytime they need.

 In the Salesforce Classic header, click Switch to Lightning Experience.
 (The Switcher link is also available from a user’s profile menu.)